Suitably qualified third parties

 Supporting applications for children and young people

-From mid-2023 a self-identification process will be available for people, including children and young people, to amend the sex on their birth certificate.
+The self-identification process allows people, including children and young people, to amend the registered sex on their birth certificate.

 This process is especially important to transgender, non-binary, takatāpui and intersex people.